When research becomes a driver of engagement

 As soon as I finished high school, I knew I wanted to teach, but rather at the post-baccalaureate level.
 In prep school, I spoke with several professors who had written a thesis and who advised me to do the same: in their opinion, it's a real plus for teaching.

-When I arrived at Arts et Métiers 2021 to study the Grande École Program, I discovered the master's degree in materials and structural mechanics, which made me even more eager to continue.
+When I arrived at Arts et Métiers 2021 as part of the Grande École Program, I discovered the Master of Science Materials and Structural Mechanics, which made me even more eager to continue.

 I was also encouraged by my mentor at the institution, who is also writing a thesis.
 Being a year ahead of me in his studies, he helps me with several topics.